gvsa123/GoFundMe/README.md

 ## Descriptive Summary

 Below is a quick summary of the different campaign categories within the dataset.
 The first table shows the total number of campaigns per category.
-The second table compares the category with the most amount raised and shows the *mean* number of donors per campaign .
+The second table compares the *median* number of donors and amount raised per category.

 |**Category**|**Number of Campaigns**|